ros2/ros2_documentation/source/Tutorials/UnderstandingROS2Actions.rst

   [INFO] [turtlesim]: Rotation goal canceled

 Not only can the client-side (your input in the teleop) preempt goals, but the server-side (the ``/turtlesim`` node) can as well.
-When the server-side cancels an action, it “aborts” the goal.
+When the server-side preempts an action, it “aborts” the goal.

 Try hitting the ``D`` key, then the ``G`` key before the first rotation can complete.
 In the terminal where the ``/turtlesim`` node is running, you will see the message: